 Shipping orders quickly and in excellent condition is essential to a successful eBay store.
 Order fulfillment is one of the top things that can lead to good or bad seller ratings.
 So, it’s critical to have a plan for eBay pack and ship that works for you and your customers.
-Here are some of the most common questions about eBay pack and ship.
+Here are some of the most common FAQs about eBay pack and ship.

 What are the shipping options for eBay sales?

 How do I ship an item sold on eBay?

 When someone purchases an item from your eBay store, the most crucial thing is packing and shipping it right away.
 A best practice is to put the product in the box or mailing bag before your auction closes so that you can ship immediately.
 Fast delivery earns high seller ratings.